JerryWu96/3D_Face_Reconstrction/README.md

 This program is able to reconstruct a 3D face model from a single front-face image with the help of C++, QT, OpenGL, OpenCV, eos/dlib libraries and surrey face model.
 Also, it automatically read the .obj file with its texture and display the full model in front of you right after the reconstruction process!

 The interactive UI was implemented using C++ QT.
-When i got time, it deserves some refinements!
+It deserves some refinements when I have time.

 The model viewer UI, with sliders you could adjust the model angles from any degree!
 <img src="https://github.com/JerryWu96/3D_Face_Reconstrction/blob/master/program%20screenshots/obj_model_viewer_2.jpeg"></img>